JCBrouwer/maua-stylegan2/README.md

 generate("/path/to/model.pt", "/path/to/audio.wav")
 ```

-This will use the default audioreactive settings (which aren't great).
+This will use the default audio-reactive settings (which aren't great).

 To customize the generated interpolation, more functions can be defined to generate latents, noise, network bends, model rewrites, and truncation.